-We conducted our audit in accordance with International Standards on Auditing (New Zealand) ("ISAs (NZ)").
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Company in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the company in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.

-Our firm has also provided other services to the Company in relation to limited assurance engagement on the Company's annual insurer solvency return.
-Subject to certain restrictions, partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
-These matters have not impaired our independence as auditor of the Company.
-The firm has no other relationship with, or interest in, the Company.
+Our firm has also provided other services to the company in relation to limited assurance engagement on the Company's annual solvency return.
+Subject to certain restrictions, partners and employees of our firm may also deal with the company on normal terms within the ordinary course of trading activities of the business of the company.
+These matters have not impaired our independence as auditor of the company.
+The firm has no other relationship with, or interest in, the company.

-Other Information
+Other information

-The Directors, on behalf of the Company, are responsible for the other information included in the Company's Annual Report.
-Other information may include the Chairman and CEO report, Summary Financials and disclosures relating to corporate governance and statutory information.
+The Directors, on behalf of the company, are responsible for the other information included in the entity's Annual Report.
+Other information may include the Chairman and CEO report, Summary Financials, Director Appointments and disclosures relating to corporate governance.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.